- What is an Internship?

 - Develop a job description that details what the intern will be doing in your organization.

 - Determine the salary that will be offered.
-Contact the Internship Coordinator to discuss salary averages.
+Contact the Internship Program Specialist to discuss salary averages.

 - Log on to CAREERlink to post the position or call (701).231.7111 to begin the hiring process.